 To put it simply, kratom affects the brain in ways that are similar to prescription painkillers, but it does so differently and to a much lesser degree.
 As a partial opioid agonist, kratom doesn't cause the extreme euphoria, severe respiratory depression (that can results in death), or other serious side effects that prescription and illegal opioids are known for.7 It does, however, still have all the pain-relieving, mood-boosting, and anxiety-reducing effects of full agonists.

 Unlike heroin and prescription painkillers, not a single death has been reported from kratom use alone.8 Prescription painkillers are responsible for thousands of deaths every year.
-In 2015 alone, 33,000 Americans died from opioid overdoses, the majority of them from prescription painkillers.9 That averages out to roughly 91 deaths per day.
+In 2022 alone, more than 81,000 Americans died from opioid overdoses, the majority of them from prescription painkillers.9 That averages out to roughly 222 deaths per day.
 Kratom, by itself, has caused zero deaths, total.

 Because of all this, kratom has helped thousands of people to get off heroin and prescription painkillers.
 It's been shown to significantly reduce or eliminate withdrawal and drastically reduce cravings, but with far fewer side effects than things like methadone or buprenorphine (Suboxone).10